Located in the

 the plants where they are at nuisance levels and take the cuttings for composting in

-Dane County Land and Water Resources through its Parks Division manages an Aquatic Plant
+Dane County Land and Water Resources through its Water Resource Engineering Division manages an Aquatic Plant

 Harvesting Program for county waters, with support from the Dane County Office of Lakes and

 Resources and approved Aquatic Plant Management Plans for each waterbody.
-The Dane County
+A variety of elected officials, municipal leaders,

-Dane County currently has a total of ten mechanical harvesters and assorted other harvesting
+Dane County currently has a total of 11 mechanical harvesters and assorted other harvesting

 equipment.
 The county hires seasonal limited term employees to perform the harvesting.
 The